D11eleven/Vba-challenge-GHUB/README.md

 # Vba-challenge-GHUB
-This commit has working VBA Script for HW2 VBA Challenge - The VBA of Wall Street Bonus included --- will conduct final review before submitting
+This commit has Completed VBA Script for HW2 VBA Challenge - The VBA of Wall Street Bonus included --- This will be Submitted for Grade